 The Union of South Africa is formed on 31 May 1910.
 Black South Africans have limited voting rights and are subjected to growing discrimination.
 In 1948 the National Party wins the all-white general election on a campaign promise to introduce a system of "apartheid" to totally separate the races.
 Opposition to the apartheid system by the black majority is ruthlessly suppressed.
 The National Party will remain in power until 1994.
 More background.

 1941 - Poverty forces Slovo to leave school prematurely.
 He joins the Communist Party of South Africa the following year.
-During the Second World War he volunteers to fight for the Allies against the fascists.
-Later he becomes active in the Springbok Legion.
+During the Second World War he volunteers to fight for the Allies against the Axis forces.
+Later he becomes active in the Springbok Legion, an organisation formed to fight for the rights of soldiers.

-1946-50 - He studies law at the University of South Africa.
-He is politically active as a student and becomes friends with Nelson Mandela.
+1946 - He studies law at the University of South Africa.
+Slovo is politically active as a student and becomes friends with Nelson Mandela.
+He graduates in 1950.

 1948 - The National Party is voted into power by the white electorate.
 The party has campaigned on the promise to introduce a system of "apartheid" to totally separate the races.
 Discrimination against blacks, "coloureds" and Asians will be codified and extended.